-Office Address: Room 414, 4/F, Ho Sin Hang Engineering Building, The Chinese University of Hong Kong, Shatin, N.T., Hong Kong SAR, China
+Office Address: Room 1111, 11/F, William M. W. Mong Engineering Building, The Chinese University of Hong Kong, Shatin, N.T., Hong Kong SAR, China

-About me: I work on advancing optical imaging techniques for material metrology and biomedical applications that can improve our human life.
-Particularly, I am developing precision measurement/imaging tools that can enable us to solve fundamental and/or practical problems that often requires interdisciplinary collaborations.
+Biography: My current work is focused on advancing label-free optical imaging techniques for various applications.
+I am interested in applying my methods for solving fundamental and practical problems, which often requires interdisciplinary collaborations.
 I obtained my doctoral degree from the Electrical and Computer Engineering Department at the University of Illinois at Urbana-Champaign (UIUC) in 2014.
-Before joining CUHK, I took a postdoc training at MIT between 2014 to 2017.
-Over the past 9 years, I have focused on developing physical imaging models and building laser interferometric imaging instruments for various imaging and metrology applications.
-I contributed to > 30 journal papers and > 30 conference proceedings.
+Before joining CUHK, I took a postdoc training at the G. R. Harrison Spectroscopy Lab at MIT between 2014 to 2017.
+Over the past decade, I have focused on developing optical imaging methods from deriving physical models and building the instrument to demonstrating their applications.
+I contributed to > 50 journal papers and > 50 conference proceedings.

 Apart from research, I am very keen in promoting optical sciences and optical technologies to raise their awareness among the general public.
 I delivered about 20 research seminars at different universities between 2016-2018.
 As a recipient of SPIE Optics and Photonics Scholarship, I organized iOptics seminar series at UIUC while I was a graduate student.
 I strongly advocate interdisciplinary research, for which reason I was awarded a Beckman Institute Fellowship from 2013-2014.
 To provide equal research opportunities, I have mentored students of very diverse background throughout the years since I was a graduate student.